huaxia1985/ProSSE/README.md

 # ProSSE
 Protracted Speciation Extinction

-See details in Hua et al. 2021.
-Protracted speciation under the state-dependent speciation and extinction approach. bioRxiv doi:10.1101/2021.06.29.450466
+See details in Hua X., Herdha T., Burden C. 2022.
+Protracted speciation under the state-dependent speciation and extinction approach.
+Syst.
+Biol. doi:10.1093/sysbio/syac041

 To use ProSSE on lineage-level trees, or slower ode solver for ProSSE on species-level trees, users use the following steps:
 1. download all the files in the 'R' folder, except for 'simulation.R'